meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

  This is the constructor of the contract.
  When the contract is added to the chain it will run this function first before the others.
- For now we are setting our owner to the user that executed the transaction (`msg.sender`).
+ For now we are setting our owner to the user that uploaded the contract (executed the transaction) to the chain (`msg.sender`).

  ```
  function kill()  {